ImGlic/ImGlic/README.md

 - 🖥️ I'm a Full Stack Developer and Computer Engennering Student

-- 💼 Currently working at NTL as Apprentice Fullstack Developer.
+- 💼 Currently working at NTL as Fullstack Developer.

 ##